lurgh/infinitive/README.md

   * MQTT "availability" topic name which causes the climate entity to track as Unavailable when infinitive is not running or not able to reach the MQTT broker

 If the MQTT integration and MQTT Discovery are enabled in your Home Assistant instance, a dozen or more sensors, 18 buttons, and one
-HVAC climate entity per zone, will be created.
+MQTT climate entity per zone, will be created.
 The discovery messages are sent once each time Infinitive starts up, so restart it if you need them to be re-sent, such as after clearing out retained messages.

 If your MQTT broker has accumulated retained discovery messages, you will need to delete those retained messages in order to cause
 Home Assistant to delete the unwanted entities.
 There are various ways to do it but the most general approach is to publish new retained messages to the same discovery topic names with an empty message field.

-For example, if you use the `mosquitto` MQTT broker, you may use a command such as this to remove all of Infinitive's retained discovery messages:
+For example, if you use the `mosquitto` MQTT broker, you may use a command such as this to remove all of Infinitive's retained discovery messages, which will immediately cause Home Assistant to delete all the old dynamically-created entities, and new ones will be re-created on next Infinitive restart:

 ```
 mosquitto_sub -v -t homeassistant/+/infinitive/\# --remove-retained
 ```

-If you choose not to enable discovery, you can create your sensors and climate entities manually in the config file.
+If you choose not to enable discovery in Home Assistant, you can create your sensors and climate entities manually in the config file.
 For example:

 ```
 # optional, if not using MQTT Discovery